iLib-js/ilib-es6/README.md

 -----

 All classes that ilib contains are echoed here in ilib-es6.
 You may use these as you had before with the exact same API.
-There are some differences though.

-(NOTE: this is a pre-release work in progress.
-That means wrappers for many classes will be missing until version 1.0.0)
+However, there are a few additional methods and other differences.

 Including Classes
 -----------------

 With ilib-es6, you import classes instead of requiring them.

-old:
+old syntax with regular ilib:

 ```
 var AddressFmt = require("ilib/lib/AddressFmt.js");